 When this feature is active, the headlights will turn on approximately 10 seconds after the wipers are turned on if the multifunction lever (on the left side of the steering column) is placed in the AUTO position.
-In addition, the 3 headlights will turn off when the wipers are turned off if they were turned on by this feature.
+In addition, the headlights will turn off when the wipers are turned off if they were turned on by this feature.

 The Headlights with Wipers feature can be turned on or off through the Electronic Vehicle Information Center (EVIC) - if equipped.
-For details, refer to "Headlights with Wipers," under "Personal Settings (Customer-Programmable Features)," under "Electronic Vehicle Information Center" in Section 4 of this manual.
+Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.